 For example, say you have a problem with your in-flight entertainment system; the best time to speak up is now.
 A flight attendant may be able to reseat you, or offer you a drink voucher to make up for the trouble.
 That’s far more meaningful than holding in the anger the entire flight and then sending an angry missive to the airline — an email that will likely be replied to with a form response and a meaningless certificate that must be used on a future flight.

 Contact the carrier directly as soon as possible if you have a problem.
 If you don’t receive a satisfactory response, try one of the executive contacts I list on my site.

 Many air travelers get in touch with me because they have a problem with an airline rule, specifically one of the rules relating to ticket changes or fares.
 That’s also a common complaint to the government.

 Waiving airline rules

 Airlines sometimes waive their rules during special circumstances.
-For example, if there’s a major winter storm approaching that affects their flight operations, they’ll relax their change fee and allow you to reschedule your flight.
+For example, if there’s a major winter storm approaching that affects their flight operations (or if a global pandemic has disrupted the entire airline industry), they’ll relax their change fee and allow you to reschedule your flight.
 But it doesn’t necessarily go both ways.
 If you can’t make a flight because of a natural disaster in your area that affected a small number of people, an airline probably won’t extend the same courtesy.

 The U.S. Department of Transportation oversees domestic airlines.
 You can send a complaint to the DOT’s Aviation Consumer Protection Division.
 The best way to get in touch with DOT is in writing, through its website.